-New variants of the virus that causes COVID-19: Viruses constantly change through mutation, and new variants of a virus are expected to occur over time.
+New variants of the VIRUS that CAUSES COVID-19: Viruses constantly change through mutation, and new variants of a virus are expected to occur over time.
 Multiple variants of the virus that causes COVID-19 have been documented and circulating globally during this pandemic:

 - The United Kingdom (UK), identified a variant called B.1.1.7 with a large number of mutations in the fall of 2020.
 This variant spreads more easily and quickly than other variants.
 In January 2021, experts in the UK reported that this variant may be associated with an increased risk of death compared to other variant viruses. - In South Africa, another variant called B.1.351 emerged independently of B.1.1.7.
-Originally detected in early October 2020, B.1.351 shares some mutations with B.1.1.7. - In Brazil, a variant called P.1 emerged that was first identified in travelers from Brazil, who were tested during routine screening at an airport in Japan, in early January 2021.
+Originally detected in early October 2020, B.1.351 shares some mutations with B.1.1.7.